vedran-k/family-tree/README.md

 Leo Lukas

-This python program which the input file as a cli argument and writes the resulting family tree into stdout:
+This python program takes the input file as a cli argument and writes the resulting family tree into stdout:

 John